gvwilson/sensibleadventures/cloudherd/new.md

 plan was?"

 Sergeant Dorbu shook his head.
 "On my blood, I did not.
 But that doesn't matter.
-I beieve in her, Indy.
+I believe in her, Indy.
 She's the first person since the Angels to stand up for people like us.
 If this is what we have to do to win, it's a small price to pay."